Image 1 of 1

 THE TENDER ALBION - Martin Parr

-England has always been a favorite subject of Magnum photographer Martin Parr.
-La Tendre Albion is a funny, dogmatic, affectionately satirical and colorful photographic essay on the identity of England.
-At a time when Scotland and Wales are consolidating their status as nations and Britain is beginning to give ground, this book reopens the debate on what it means to be English today.
+England has always been the favorite subject of Magnum photographer Martin Parr. *Tender Albion* is a humorous, dogmatic, affectionately satirical, and colorful photographic essay on the identity of England.
+At a time when Scotland and Wales are consolidating their status as nations and Great Britain is beginning to lose ground, this book reignites the debate on what it means to be English today.

 Published by Phaidon, 2000

-England has always been a favorite subject of Magnum photographer Martin Parr.
-La Tendre Albion is a funny, dogmatic, affectionately satirical and colorful photographic essay on the identity of England.
-At a time when Scotland and Wales are consolidating their status as nations and Britain is beginning to give ground, this book reopens the debate on what it means to be English today.
+England has always been the favorite subject of Magnum photographer Martin Parr. *Tender Albion* is a humorous, dogmatic, affectionately satirical, and colorful photographic essay on the identity of England.
+At a time when Scotland and Wales are consolidating their status as nations and Great Britain is beginning to lose ground, this book reignites the debate on what it means to be English today.

 Published by Phaidon, 2000